krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 - spatial functions
 - __federated queries__: queries to join data with other Redshift databases, __Aurora DB__ cluster , __Amazon RDS__ databases, __S3__
 - HyperLogLog functions
-- Data sharing
+- Data sharing: lets multiple Redshift clusters or accounts securely access the same live data without copying or moving it.
+The cluster that owns the data creates a datashare object.
 - Semistructured data querying
 - __Massively parallel processing__ (MPP) enables fast run of the most complex queries operating on large amounts of data.
-Multiple compute nodes handle all query processing leading up to final result aggregation
+Multiple compute nodes handle all query processing leading up to final result aggregation.
+It is built-in.
 - __Columnar storage__ for database tables drastically reduces the overall disk I/O requirements and is an important factor in optimizing analytic query performance.
 - __Data compression__ reduces storage requirements, thereby reducing disk I/O, which improves query performance
 - Amazon Redshift __caches__ the results of certain types of queries in memory on the leader node